Updated March 3, 2019.

 - Signage includes interior and exterior signs and awnings that bear the Proprietary Marks.
 The cost of signage may vary depending on the type, size, and location of the signs, and may also be affected by local restrictions.

 - You must purchase or lease a Computer System for use in the Restaurant.

 10. Insurance: $2,500 to $15,000

-- You must obtain and maintain during the term of your Franchise Agreement, at your expense, a comprehensive business insurance program, including property, commercial general liability, automobile liability, business property, umbrella, employment practices liability, and workers’ compensation insurance.
+- You must obtain and maintain during the term of your Franchise Agreement, at your expense, a comprehensive business insurance program, including property, commercial general liability, automobile liability, business property, umbrella, workers’ compensation, and (if you serve alcohol) dram shop liability insurance.
+In addition, McAlister’s Deli may require you to maintain employment practices liability insurance and cyber liability insurance.

 - This figure estimates the cost of your insurance premiums for your first year of operation based on the franchisor’s minimum requirements.

 - The lower figure assumes 25% down on a yearly amount.
 The higher figure would apply in areas prone to hurricanes or other extraordinary natural disasters.